zenitsu0509/AutoLeetcode/README.md

 - [LeetCode](https://leetcode.com/) for the awesome platform!

 ---

-Happy coding, and may your streak stay unbroken!
+Happy coding, and may your streak stay as unbreakable as your coffee addiction! ☕💻 Keep crushing it and let no bug stand in your way! 💥🚀